sundgenomics/sundgenomics.github.io/dropin.md

 # Upcoming supporrt sessions

-The weekly support sessions are normally held on Wednesdays 13:00-14:00 in the room 4.5.17, hosted by Adrija and Sen.
+The drop-in sessions take place in the room 4.5.17 every Wednesday between 13:00-14:00 and on zoom and are hosted by Adrija (adrija.kalvisa@sund.ku.dk) and Sen (sen.li@sund.ku.dk).

 However, sometimes there is a change a location or host availability.
 Please refer to the list below to see the most updated information on the upcoming sessions.

 **10-May-2023 (week 19)**
 time: 13:00-14:00